Mankinds SDK

 Note: The main key of

-thematics_configmust be the exact name of a thematic among those listed below (e.g.,fairness_ethics,privacy_security, etc.).
+thematics_configmust be the exact name of a dimension among those listed below (e.g.,fairness,privacy,security,accuracy, etc.).

 result = client.evaluate(